hoodiehq/hood.ie/_posts/2015-06-05-introverted-balloon-animals-tgif-69.md

 ##We <3

+[WonderWombat](https://twitter.com/hashtag/WONDERWOMBAT)!!!
+What's not to love?

 Eminem's ["Loose yourself" in American sign language](https://www.youtube.com/watch?v=fnAofkVHZOQ) - if you look at her other videos: she also signs live at concerts!

+> Read, read, read!
+Watch people on the street.[...]
+Horrify us with new ideas.
+Outrage outdated critics.
+Use technology for transgression, not lazy social living.
+Make me nervous!<cite>[John Waters' commencement speech to the students of RISD 2015 ](https://www.youtube.com/watch?t=407&v=Hl05XGifKb4)</cite>

 [Japanese balloon animals](http://mashable.com/2015/06/05/japanese-balloon-art)

+Episode 33 of Geek Chic's podcast discusses [the science of rock 'n' roll](https://audioboom.com/boos/3253543-episode-33-the-science-of-rock-and-roll) and touches topics like "How do we hear music?", "Why does it affect us?" and "Can we hear colours?".